HOW TO BECOME A WHITEWATER RAFTING GUIDE

-We are no longer accepting guide applications for our 2018 river season.
-Applications for 2019 will be accepted from November 2018 through mid-February 2019.
-Your chances of being accepted onto an interview trip are greater if you apply in December and January.
+We are currently accepting guide applications for our 2019 river season.
+Applications for 2019 will be accepted through mid-February 2019.
+Your chances of being accepted onto an interview trip are greater if you apply before mid-January.

 Thank you for considering Wilderness Aware as your company of choice in your pursuit of becoming a white water rafting guide!
 Please study our website to see if the types of trips we offer match your interests and physical abilities.

-What we look for in guides: We hire quick learning, detail oriented, creative, friendly, and hardworking individuals.
+What we look for in guides: We hire quick learning, detail oriented, creative, friendly, and hardworking individuals that can commit to at least two summer seasons.
 Our clientele expects the best raft trip in Colorado and you need to deliver.
 You should be prepared to be a team player, work to exceed our guests’ expectations, and to help maintain the highest quality rafting equipment made.
 Also, you must be willing to learn to pack and prepare fresh, multiple course meals.
 Having twice been named Colorado’s ‘Company of the Year’, as well as being a winner of the BBB’s ‘Excellence in Customer Service’ award, we believe we are running the best river trips in the country.
 A quality professional guide staff is the key ingredient in providing quality whitewater adventures.